 You may see being your own boss as a huge perk involved with locum work, but you should take the time to carefully weigh up the pros and cons before committing to such a role.
 For example, you will be exempt from any form of work-place pension plan and if you have any time off sick, on holiday or maternity/paternity leave, you will not be able to claim any payment.

-Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Histology - Biomedical Scientist in Central London on a temporary or full time basis.
+Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Biochemistry - Biomedical Scientist in Derby on a temporary or full time basis.

-Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Histology - Biomedical Scientist in Manchester on a temporary or full time basis.
+Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Biochemistry - Biomedical Scientist in Coventry on a temporary or full time basis.

-Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Histology - Biomedical Scientist in Leicester on a temporary or full time basis.
+Your World Healthcare is currently recruiting a Band 5 / 6/ 7 Biochemistry - Biomedical Scientist in Nottingham on a temporary or full time basis.